 Career Outcomes - Biomedical Sciences Major

-Can you imagine yourself as a veterinarian, physician, dentist, pharmacist, academic dean, government scientist, or grants administrator?
+Can you imagine yourself as a veterinarian, physician, dentist, academic dean, government scientist, or grants administrator?
 Recent advances in biomedical sciences are transforming clinical and research industries.
 A degree in Biomedical Sciences prepares you for a spectrum of career options, enabling you to:

 - Perform research and aid discovery in medicine and pharmaceuticals, microbiology, and biotechnology